-The Borough's designated Conservation Areas have special value for the community.
+The City's designated Conservation Areas have special value for the community.
 They are visible links with our past and offer attractive contrasts to modern environments, and so it is important to ensure that when changes are necessary, they protect the special character of the area and bring about enhancements.

 We have a duty to preserve and enhance the special historic character of Conservation Areas and this guidance note is intended to offer a quick reference guide to all aspects of development within Conservation Areas.
 It should be read in conjunction with the relevant planning policy and guidance documents, including the Design and Townscape Guide (SPD1) and Conservation Area Appraisals.